Lab Values and Policies

 You should expect, on average, to lead ~two lab meetings per quarter, one “Research Update” and one “Science Lesson”.
 We are also always available for impromptu meetings if a lab member needs to practice a talk or receive quick feedback on a piece of work.

-Students, postdocs, and lab managers who make up the University of Chicago contingent of the lab are expected to attend weekly, half-hour meetings with Cara.
-These can take place in person or digitally, as you choose, and the timing for these meetings will be set at the beginning of every quarter.
+Students, postdocs, and lab managers who make up the UC Berkeley contingent of the lab are expected to attend regular half-hour meetings with Cara.
+The schedule for these will be made available at the beginning of the semester, and you can sign up on Calendly as frequently as you would like–sufficient timeslots for all members of the lab will be available each week, but you do not need to sign up weekly unless you wish to.
+It is advisable to aim for an every-other-week cadence, however, especially for new students.
+One-on-one meetings can take place in person or digitally, as you choose.
 The agenda is yours during this time–we can discuss ongoing work, future plans, or anything else you may need.
-It is also fine to check in to say that there is nothing you need to talk about on a given week.
-I am also available to meet in impromptu settings at other times during the week for both University of Chicago and University of Antananarivo members of the lab–please don’t be shy to ask!
+I am also available to meet in impromptu settings at other times during the week for both UC Berkeley and University of Antananarivo members of the lab–please don’t be shy to ask!

 Funding is rarely discussed openly in academic settings but is generally a critical component of scientific research.
 I am trying to make this a more open dialogue in the Brook Lab.
 Explicit funding policies are as follows:

-If you are a University of Chicago postdoc or technician or a University of Antananarivo PhD student, your salary is covered by the lab for the duration of your contract and subject to renewal on an annual basis.
-If you are a University of Chicago PhD student, you are funded through a combination of departmental funds, training grants, personal fellowships, and grant money from the lab.
+If you are a UC Berkeley postdoc or technician or a University of Antananarivo PhD student, your salary is covered by the lab for the duration of your contract and subject to renewal on an annual basis (UC postdoc appointments are two-year contracts, per union negotiations).
+If you are a UC Berkeley PhD student, you are funded through a combination of departmental funds, training grants, personal fellowships, and grant money from the lab.
 I expect and encourage all PhD students and postdocs to pursue fellowship opportunities, as grant writing is good practice, and fellowships are prestigious additions to a CV.
+UC Berkeley Department of Integrative Biology guarantees PhD students five years of funding with semesterly Graduate Student Instruction (GSI, the Berkeley word for ‘TA’) service; however, I will aspire to substantially reduce the number of semesters you are required to GSI by supporting you in fellowship applications and writing your role into my grant applications.
+Note that two semesters of GSI service are required to graduate from the program.

-Per university policy, University of Chicago salaries include medical and retirement benefits.
+Per university policy, UC Berkeley salaries include medical and retirement benefits.

 It is the duty of the PI to support student and postdoc research interests financially.
 I will work to raise money for projects you have proposed, and I will fund publication fees on your work, though I ask that you seek fee reductions or waivers when possible.
-I also encourage students and postdocs to apply for small grants, as these are great opportunities to fine-tune your research questions, while also boosting your résumé.
-A list of small grants with links to websites can be found here – please add as you find other opportunities.
+I also encourage students and postdocs to apply for small grants, as these are great opportunities to fine-tune your research questions, while also boosting your rĂ©sumĂ©.
+A list of small grants with links to websites can be found here, including several that are UC Berkeley-specific opportunities – please add as you find other opportunities.

-University of Chicago and University of Antananarivo PhD students, postdocs, and lab technicians working in the Brook Lab will have the opportunity to purchase one computer for personal research use during their tenure in the lab–this can be acquired immediately upon entering the lab or at a later date, as each person sees fit.
+UC Berkeley and University of Antananarivo PhD students, postdocs, and lab technicians working in the Brook Lab will have the opportunity to purchase one computer for personal research use during their tenure in the lab–this can be acquired immediately upon entering the lab or at a later date, as each person sees fit.
 The exact specifications of the machine will be worked out on a case-by-case basis between the student and the PI.
-Please be aware that the University of Chicago monitors all computer purchases and registers machines within their network, and all machines must be returned at the end of each individual’s tenure within the lab.
+Please be aware that UC Berkeley monitors all computer purchases and registers machines within their network, and all machines must be returned at the end of each individual’s tenure within the lab.

-University of Chicago PhD students, postdocs, and technicians will be funded to attend one domestic conference annually per person (conference fees, travel, lodging).
+UC Berkeley PhD students, postdocs, and technicians will be funded to attend one domestic conference annually per person for a full value of ~$500 (conference fees, travel, lodging).
 I encourage attendance at the annual Ecology and Evolution of Infectious Diseases (EEID) meeting, which I almost always attend, though I recognize this may not be the best academic fit for everyone.
 Lab members interested in attending more than one conference annually are encouraged to apply for travel grants or use personal development funds.
 On rare occasions, I will consider funding multiple meetings in the same year with justification.

 University of Antananarivo PhD students will be funded to attend one international conference per person during the duration of their PhD tenure (conference fees, travel, lodging).
 If opportunities for domestic conferences that are scientifically relevant arise within Madagascar, the lab will fund attendance to these, as well.